What is Fiverr?

 Description, Depiction, Definition

-Fiverr has over a million gigs listed daily, so standing above the crowd is critical to your success.
+Fiverr has over a million gigs listed daily, so standing above the crowd is critical to being successful.
 A solid, detailed description of your gigs can help.
 Highlight a few pointers and clearly specify speed and delivery time – or emphasize your extreme quality if you prefer to work slow.
 Specifying bonus services is a good way for slow-rolling profiles to build a base faster.

 SEO (Search Engine Optimization)